Abrock3/Game-of-Life/README.md

 # Game-of-Life
-Just my take on Conway's game of life.
+Just our take on Conway's Game of Life.